Krillle/signalk-to-venus/README.md

 **X. Manually Update Victron Venus Plugin to Avoid Feedback Loops**

-The upcoming version of **Victron Venus Plugin** (`signalk-venus-plugin`) will ignore virtual devices injected by this plugin, avoiding feedback loops multiplicating devices.
-If the latest published version of **signalk-venus-plugin** is still **v1.43.1 (2025-02-04)**, the fix hasn’t been released yet.
+The upcoming version of **Victron Venus Plugin** (`signalk-venus-plugin`) will ignore virtual devices injected by this plugin, avoiding reading virtual devices back to Signal K. If the latest published version of **signalk-venus-plugin** is still **v1.43.1 (2025-02-04)**, the fix hasn’t been released yet.
 In this case, apply the patch manually:

 ```bash
 cd ~/.signalk/node_modules/signalk-venus-plugin